-- Presiding at Board meetings; - Appointing committee members unless otherwise instructed by the Board; - Along with the secretary, signing all legal instruments requiring Board signature; - Speaking on behalf of the Board; - Performing legal duties as required by statute and functions as designated by the Board.
+- Presiding at Board meetings;

+- Appointing committee members;

+- Along with the board secretary, signing all legal instruments requiring Board signature;

+- Speaking on behalf of the Board;

+- Performing legal duties as required by statute and functions as designated by the Board.

 The chairman may vote on any motion.